ThomasLewandovski/RoboSpatial-Eval/README.md

 Contributors:

-- Haijiao Zhao
+- Haijiao Zhao, Beijing University Of Posts and Telecommunications
-- Kehan Meng
+- Kehan Meng, Beijing University Of Posts and Telecommunications
-- Jianhua Yang
+- Jianhua Yang, Institute of Automation, Chinese Academy of Sciences
-- Zhizhen Cai
+- Zhizhen Cai, Beijing University Of Posts and Telecommunications
-- Dong An
+- Dong An, Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)
-- Yixiang Chen
+- Yixiang Chen, Institute of Automation, Chinese Academy of Sciences
-- Yan Huang
+- Yan Huang, Institute of Automation, Chinese Academy of Sciences
-- Liang Wang
+- Liang Wang, Institute of Automation, Chinese Academy of Sciences

 ---